Education in Malaysia: British colonial period

 Many of the earliest schools in Malaysia were founded in the Straits Settlements of Penang, Malacca, and Singapore.
 The oldest English-language school in Malaya is the Penang Free School, founded in 1816, followed by Malacca High School, St. Xavier's Institution, King Edward VII School (Taiping) and Anglo Chinese School, Klang.
 Many traditionally English-language schools are considered quite prestigious.

 British historian Richard O. Winstedt worked to improve the education of the Malays and was instrumental in establishing Sultan Idris Training College with the purpose of producing Malay teachers.
 Richard James Wilkinson helped established the Malay College Kuala Kangsar in 1905 which aimed to educate the Malay elite.

 Initially, the British colonial government did not provide for any Malay-language secondary schools, forcing those who had studied in Malay during primary school to adjust to an English-language education should they have the opportunity to commence secondary education.
-Many Malays failed to pursue additional education due to this issue.
-Despite complaints about this policy, the British Director of Education stated:
+Colonial reports affirmed that the limits of Malay to only primary level education are intended merely "to make the son of the fisherman or peasant a more intelligent fisherman or peasant than his father had been".
+Many Malays failed to pursue additional education due to this issue; even Sultan Idris Shah I of Perak criticised the intended effect of this policy's design as such during the 1903 Conference of Rulers.
+Despite these high-profile criticisms, the British Director of Education stated:

 Malay representatives in the Federal Council as well as the Legislative Council of Singapore responded vehemently, with one calling the British policy "a policy that trains the Malay boy how not to get employment" by excluding the Malays from learning in the "bread-earning language of Malaya".
 He remarked:

-To remedy this problem, the British established the Malay College Kuala Kangsar.
+To remedy this problem, the British established the Malay College Kuala Kangsar in 1905.
 However, it was mainly intended as a way to educate low-level civil servants and not as a means to opening the doors of commerce to the Malays – the school was never intended to prepare students for entrance to higher institutions of education.
+This is further facilitated with the Malay Administrative Service programme emerging in 1910 following pressure on a "colour bar" of non-European enrolment into the precedent Malayan Civil Service under the governorship of John Anderson in 1904, workforce intake numbers connected to such available education however were very limited well into the 1940s.